 While pages and directories can be managed in sections of the admin panel, editing page content is done inline while browsing the page.
 We refer to this inline editor as the Visual Editor.
-To use the visual editor simply browse to the page you want to edit while logged in and click on the Edit Draft button to start editing.
+To use the visual editor simply browse to the page you want to edit while signed in and click on the Edit Draft button to start editing.

 You build up page content by using Regions and Blocks.
 Your template will define areas of the page that can contain managed content, these are Regions and each region can contain 0 or more Blocks.
 When you define regions in your template you can specify whether the region allows multiple blocks and you can restrict the types of blocks that a user can place.
 We have some built-in block types, but you can easily create your own; a block type is just a razor view file and a .Net class.